Conditions Cystic Fibrosis

 Individuals with cystic fibrosis (CF) are unable to move chloride ions and water throughout their body.
 As a result, the lungs, pancreas, and other organs produce mucus that is unusually thick and sticky.
 This mucus is unable to protect the body.
 Therefore, mucus clogs the body's airways and glads and reduces its ability to fight infections.

 CF is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for CF, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with CF is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

 Because CF is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for CF, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Brock was diagnosed with cystic fibrosis (CF) through newborn screening shortly after birth.
 With the help of support groups and through participating in a number of awareness activities, his parents are making the best of their family’s situation.
 Thanks to early detection and treatment, Brock is a happy and an active toddler.
 Read his story.